What’s New in the Rocky Mountains for 2024-25

-Newsroom Travel What’s New in the Rocky Mountains for 2023-24
+Newsroom Resort Features What’s New in the Rocky Mountains for 2024-25

-This upcoming ski season, ski resorts in the Rocky Mountain region will see a number of changes, including improvements like updated chairlifts, terrain expansion, and more.
+Ski resorts in the Rocky Mountains will see a number of upgrades and changes this season, including new lifts, terrain expansion, and more.
 Keep reading for some of the latest and greatest updates to ski resorts in the Rockies.
+If you want to know about what’s new at other ski resorts out West, including ski areas in Utah and California, then you’ll find it here.

 Colorado